Reduced / Sequestered

 Telepresence affords many other benefits: cost savings from avoided travel, less grueling schedules for employees, more productive remote meetings, the ability to make decisions more quickly, and enhanced interpersonal connection across geographies.

-By avoiding emissions from business air travel, telepresence can reduce emissions by 1-3.8 gigaton of carbon dioxide over thirty years.
-That result assumes that over 486-676 million business-related trips are replaced by telepresence in 2050.
-For organizations, the investment of $87-301 billion in telepresence systems pays off with $1.2 -4.4 trillion worth of business travel savings and 107-143 billion fewer unproductive travel hours.
+By avoiding emissions from business air travel, telepresence can reduce emissions by 1–3.8 gigaton of carbon dioxide over 30 years.
+That result assumes that more than 486–676 million business-related trips are replaced by telepresence in 2050.
+For organizations, the investment of US$104–366 billion in telepresence systems pays off with US$1.2–4.4 trillion worth of business travel savings and 107–143 billion fewer unproductive travel hours.